hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 	age[1:5]

-Alternatively, if you wanted the reverse could try `5:1` for instance and see what is returned.
+Alternatively, if you wanted the reverse could try `5:1` for instance, and see what is returned.
 The function `seq()` (for __seq__uence) can also be used to create sequences, but allow for more complex patterns.
 Passing in the `by` argument will allow you to generate a sequence based on the specified interval:

 	seq(1, 10, by=2)

 Additionally, the `length.out` parameter will provide the restriction on the maximum length of the resulting vector.
-A combininatioj of parameters can also be used:
+A combinination of parameters can also be used:

 ```r
 seq(5, 10, length.out=3)       # equal breaks of sequence into vector length = length.out